Would you like to get tan without a sunburn? Try the best sunscreen for tanning to darken your skin with less risk to your health.

 The first thing to remember is that you won’t see the effects of ultraviolet radiation until much later.
 Abuse your skin now, and you’ll pay for it in 10 to 20 years.
 If you don’t believe us, speak to a dermatologist, or ask your grandmother about those brown blotches on her face.
 Chances are she didn’t bother with sunscreen when she was younger.

 Should you sweat or go swimming, reapply your sunscreen.
-This is especially true between the hours of 10 AM and 4 PM when the sun is the strongest.
+This is especially true between the hours of 10 AM and 4 PM when the suns rays are the strongest.
 Pull out those sunglasses and wear them, too.
-That’s because UV radiation can damage your eyes.
+That’s because UV radiation can still damage your eyes.
 Just ask anyone who’s had cataract surgery.

 If you go on vacation to someplace closer to the equator than where you live, choose a stronger sunscreen.
 What kept you from burning in the high latitudes might not be enough where the sun is more intense.
 The same is true if you go up into the mountains.
 Even skiers wear sunscreen because snow and water reflect the rays.

-Don’t forget that your scalp can burn.
+Don’t forget that your scalp can get a sunburn.
 Wear a hat, or spend some time in the shade.
 There are easier ways to get highlights in your hair.

 If you’re pale, to begin with, don’t try tanning with SPF 4.
 Start with SPF 15 to build up a base tan.
 Once you’ve got a little color, you can drop the sun protection factor to a lower number.

 Finally, let’s talk about allergies.
 Some people are allergic to the sun.
-Others take medication that makes them photo-sensitive, or more likely to burn in sunlight.
+Others take medication that makes them more likely to burn in sunlight.
 This includes some acne medications, some antihistamines and antidepressants, and even some essential oils.
 If you’re taking something that can cause you to burn more easily or break out in a rash if you tan, try a sunless bronzer instead.
-You’ll look great without running the risk of damaging your skin.
+You’ll tan without running the risk of damaging your skin.

 We hope our reviews of the best sunscreens for tanning guided you to the products you need.
-Tanning outdoors is a cheap way to develop a tan and get some vitamin D. Just protect yourself from burning and aging your skin with a broad-spectrum sunblock.
+Tanning is a cheap way to not only develop a tan, but also some vitamin D. Just protect yourself from burning and aging your skin with a broad-spectrum sunblock.